How does the quality of lighting (CRI) affect people as they age ?

 -

-Perception of Safety: Adequate lighting, including good color rendering, is crucial for promoting a sense of safety and security, especially for older individuals.
-High-quality lighting with accurate color rendering helps them identify potential hazards, navigate spaces, and recognize objects, reducing the risk of accidents or falls.
+Perception of Safety: Adequate lighting, including good colour rendering, is crucial for promoting a sense of safety and security, especially for older individuals.
+High-quality lighting with accurate colour rendering helps them identify potential hazards, navigate spaces, and recognise objects, reducing the risk of accidents or falls.
 This is particularly important in areas such as staircases, hallways, and bathrooms, where visibility is essential for maintaining safety.

 -